 Years 1, 2 and 3 (ages 5 - 8) comprise Lower Primary.
-Children have most of their lessons with their class teacher in their own classroom with some specialists such as PE, Chinese, drama, music and art.
+Children have most of their lessons with their class teacher in their own classroom with music and art.

 The children then advance to Upper Primary, years 4, 5 and 6 (ages 8 - 11).
 Children are still taught in classes by their class teacher, but they also benefit from an increasing number of specialist teachers in subjects like computing.